Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 * * *

 <h2 id="1">Which processes and practices did you use in your project?</h2>
-git flow, version control, scrum, documentation, empirical process control, agile, refactoring, collective code ownership, simple design, design improvement, user stories
+git flow, version control, scrum, documentation, empirical process control, agile, refactoring, collective code ownership, simple design, design improvement and user stories.
+Some are subset of others but I wanted to highlight them specially.

 <h2 id="2">Approximatey, how much time was spent (in total and by each group member) on the steps/activities involved as well as for the project as a whole?</h2>

 | Name    | Git	|Pivot|Scrum	| Develop	| Research|error|
 |:-------:|:---:|:---:|:-------:|:--------:|:-------:|:---:|